parvezhussain/kickstart/Configuring Network.md

-Identifying the network the VM should used
+Identifying the network the VM should use <br>

-On the laptop command prompt, type 'ipconfig'
+On the laptop command prompt, <br>
+type 'ipconfig'<br>

 You will see a new network created like below.
 (The IP address will vary)